jjying89/Matplotlib-Drug-Treatments/README.md

 # mathplotlib

-The goal of this challenge is to analyze the data and results of different drug treatments on mice.
+The goal of this challenge is to analyze pharmaceutical data and results of different drug treatments on cancer in mice.

 Some of the results below: